Takashiidobe/notes/src/business/interviewee-questions.md

 ### Why:
 This is an unexpected question and will provide a new view into the characteristics of the team in a way that could be very interesting.
 If the interviewer is put on the spot, they might be more likely to give an intuitive, truthful response.

-## Could you go into more detail about the company’s culture?
+## Could You Go into More Detail about the company’s Culture?

 ### Who to Ask:
 Recruiter